Brackets around a hyperlink indicate that it has been dead or

 Russian Art - a big private collection of Russian icons for sale.
 Organized into sections according to centuries.
 No further information.
 Images somewhat blurred.
 (Berne, Switzerland).

 H.W.C.
-Dullarert - antique shop in Amsterdam, with many fine antique icons for sale.
-Unfortunately the icons are displayed in a very low resolution, and the picture quality is no good.
+Dullaert - antique shop in Amsterdam, with many fine antique icons for sale.
+Descriptions in English.

 Ikonen-Galerie Horst R.Schmied - a well organized exhibition of around 50 icons from the 16th-19th century.
 A separate section of brass icons.
 Some of the icons are very small and/or blurred.
 Not many replacements in this German website.
 (Bad Griesbach).